 - Delineating mechanisms that increase the likelihood of self-injury and suicide.

 Our ultimate goal is to develop more effective prevention and intervention programs for youth in need.
-The Child and Adolescent Mood Disorders Laboratory is part of the Center for Depression, Anxiety and Stress Research (CDASR), established at McLean Hospital in 2010.
+The Child and Adolescent Mood Disorders Laboratory, established in 2010, is part of McLean's Center for Depression, Anxiety and Stress Research (CDASR).
 The goal of the CDASR is to identify the biological, environmental, and psychological factors that contribute to depression and anxiety and translate those findings into new treatments.
-Please visit our website for more information on our projects and programs.